onflow/FRW-monorepo/docs/import-from-mobile.md

 ### Mobile App (Backend Coordination)

 - **Profile Selection and Transaction:**
   - The mobile app receives the new public key(s) from the extension, prompts the user to select a profile, and creates a **batch transaction** per network to add all keys to all relevant accounts.
-See issue [FRW-web-next #380](https://github.com/onflow/FRW-web-next/issues/380) for details of how to do this.
+See issue [FRW-web-next #380](https://github.com/onflow/FRW-web-next/issues/380) and [FRW-web-next #392](https://github.com/onflow/FRW-web-next/issues/392) for details of how to do this.
 - **Backend Update:**
   - The mobile app updates the backend to associate the new public keys with the user for each network.
   - Call the `v3/sync` API call